-- 1. Spill reports are kept on the Fort Carson internal server inside the designated stormwater folder.
+Fort Carson saw 14 spills in 2023.
+Spill reports are kept on an internal server inside the designated stormwater folder.
 Spill reports are analyzed based on size, location, and circumstances to determine trends and recommend improvements in procedures and best management practices.
-Prevention procedures and best management practices are communicated to the Fort Carson community through the Environmental Compliance Assistance Team (ECAT), Environment Protection Officer (EPO) training, EPO refresher training and the installations Environmental Quality Control Committee (EQCC). - 2.
-During 2022, Fort Carson DPW responded to 12 spills, none of which met the requirements to be reported to the EPA.
-All spills were contained and mitigated appropriately and in a timely fashion. - 3.
-The storm sewer map is electronically managed and updated by the Fort Carson DPW GIS Department. - 4.
-Fort Carson no longer holds household hazardous waste collection events and now provides a different avenue for soldiers to turn in their hazardous waste.
-Soldiers can turn in their household hazardous wastes all year to the PX recycle yard, where it is collected and turned into the El Paso County throughout the year instead of holding one single large event.
+Prevention procedures and best management practices are communicated to the Fort Carson community through the Environmental Compliance Assistance Team (ECAT), Environment Protection Officer (EPO) training, EPO refresher training and the installations Environmental Quality Control Committee (EQCC).

 Fort Carson implements a robust program for identifying and eliminating illicit discharges.
-Through the Environmental Compliance Assessment Team (ECAT), Education and Outreach trainings, Spill Trackers, the Semi-Annual Water Quality Sampling Report, the Illicit Discharge and Qualitative Assessment Report, Fort Carson is up to date with permit requirements outlined in section 2.4 of the MS4 permit.
+Through the Environmental Compliance Assessment Team (ECAT), Education and Outreach trainings, Spill Trackers, the Semi-Annual Water quality Sampling Report, the Illicit Discharge and Qualitative Assessment Report, Fort Carson is up to date with permit requirements outlined in section 2.4 of the MS4 permit.

 Fort Carson turns to the EPO course as the regulatory mechanism to deter and prohibit illicit discharges.
-During this course, training is provided on the CWA and the legal parameters of violating this act.
+During this course, training is provided on the CWA and the legal ramifications of violating this act.

 Through the Illicit Discharge program, the Hazardous Waste Program, and the Pollution Prevention Program categorical descriptions are given to allowable non-stormwater discharges that have the potential to be on Fort Carson.
 Many of these occur in the housing areas, such as landscape irrigation and individual residential car washing.
-Control measures are provided though direct and indirect resources, Fort Carson residents receive a quarterly pollution prevention newsletter which highlights various residential sources and how to prevent them.
+Control measures are provided though direct and indirect resources, Fort Carson residents receive a quarterly pollution prevention newsletter (Attachment 13) which highlights various residential sources of pollution and how to prevent them.

-As part of the Fort Carso Water Quality Program, an annual sanitary survey is conducted which assesses evidence of any cross connections between storm and sanitary sewer systems.
+As part of the Fort Carson Water Quality Program, an annual sanitary survey (Attachment 21) is conducted which assesses evidence of any cross connections between storm and sanitary sewer systems.
 As part of Fort Carson's ECAT Wastewater/Stormwater Checklist, inspections are conducted to ensure these areas are visually clean and clear of any debris, evidence of spills or foreign smells emitting from the drains.
 If the survey revealed a possible cross connection, the storm sewer would be immediately traced to find the outfall and assess the potential discharge.
 The sanitary line would be closed to prevent further contamination.
-Depending on the results of the assessment, Fort Carson would report the finding to the EPA.
+Depending on the severity of the assessment, Fort Carson would report the finding to the EPA.
 Mitigation and remediation actions following, would be site specific but would include all efforts to contain and divert the sanitary discharge from exiting or traveling further.

-Located in the IDDE Qualitative Assessment Report is information regarding location and method of dry weather screening.
+Located in the IDDE Qualitative Assessment Report (Attachment 20) is information regarding location and method of dry weather screening.
 These locations include B-Ditch, Clover Ditch, Infantry Creek, and Rock Creek.
-Qualified personnel physically inspect the drainages looking or illicit discharge pipes, seeps, or other suspected flows.
-This report is large and available upon request.
-Fort Carson conducts various types of system investigations including collection system surveys, oil water separator surveys, sanitary sewer inflow and infiltration surveys, and smoke tests.
+Qualified personnel physically inspect the drainages looking for illicit discharge pipes, seeps, or other suspected flows.
+Fort Carson conducts various types of system investigations including collection system surveys, sanitary sewer inflow and infiltration surveys, and smoke tests.
 These surveys investigate system connections and functionality; and provide another mechanism for identifying potential illicit discharges and cross connections.